ishehadeh/howlite/writing/report/main.typ

 A small, easily parsed grammar is valuable because it makes implementing tooling easier.
 Anything from simple syntax highlighting in _Emacs_ to an auto-formatter or linter dramatically easier to implement when parsing the language isn't a significant hurdle.

 Howlite's syntax is expressable in an LR grammar.
-Consequently, the grammar is unambiguous, furthermore, the grammar aims to reduce look ahead as much as possible.
+Consequently, the grammar is unambiguous.
+Furthermore, the grammar aims to reduce look ahead as much as possible.

 == Clarity

 Here, we use clarity to mean the ease of understanding a program's behavior.
 If a program is clear, then the author's original intent should be easily understood by someone familiar with the language.
 The author of a program is responsible for making their intent clear; the syntax should guide their choices, and give them the tools to express their intent.

 We optimize clarity by keeping tokens consistent, for example colon (`:`) is almost always a way to give _something_ a type, whether that thing is an expression, variable, or a field of a data structure.
 However, we don't sacrifice familiarity for consistency.
-Languages like C, C++, Java, Go, and more use curly braces for both structure declarations and statement blocks, so we follow suite.
+Languages like C, C++, Java, Go, and more use curly braces for both structure declarations and statement blocks, so we follow suit.

 Giving programmers tools to express their intent extends beyond syntax, but the features a language's syntax emphasizes plays an important role in guiding the programmer.
 We chose to make constructing types easy.